leith-bartrich/fiepipe/README.txt

 upgrades can be acquired using pip's -U or --upgrade flag:

-pip install -U git+https://github.com/leith-bartrich/fiepipe.git@master
+pip install -U fiepipe

+As fiepipe is alpha software, you may want to install it in a python virtual environment instead, to keep your system python clean.
+Or to test new versions.

 INSTALL FOR DEVELOPMENT:

-Development installs can be acquired similarly by using the -e  or --editable flag.

-pip install -e git+https://github.com/leith-bartrich/fiepipe.git@master

-you may need to ocassionally run the setup.py file in develop mode to update the developer install like such:
+Development installs typically don't originate from pip because you're likely forking the source-code yourself.
+Meaning: you probably have to check it out yourself from a specific account or repository becasue you're developing.

+Once you've checked out the code, you simply run setup.py yourself, using the develop command:

 python setup.py develop

+you may need to ocassionally re-run the setup.py file in develop mode if you edit the setup.py file in a way that requires it.

+Similarly to standard installs, you may find python virtual environments very useful here to keep a development version and production version separate from one another.